-Clinical labs test osmolality of serum, plasma, and urine because it provides information on the body’s hydration state.
-Measuring osmolality is critical when you suspect toxin ingestion, electrolyte disorders, and metabolic acidosis.
-Osmolality testing as an initial screening can help reduce cost and improve quality of care.
+Clinical labs test osmolality of serum, plasma and urine because it provides information on the body’s water and electrolyte balance.
+Abnormal osmolality levels are typically an indicator of a serious homeostatic imbalance, often due to renal dysfunction, diabetes, infection or poisoning.
+For this reason, measuring osmolality is critical when you suspect toxin ingestion, electrolyte disorders and metabolic acidosis.